Padraig Harrington: 2008 winner looking forward to Open Championship at Royal Birkdale

 'Does McIlroy believe he can get to 10 majors?'

-Which brings us to this week's tournament host Rory McIlroy, who has been stuck on four majors since winning the 2014 PGA at Valhalla.
+That brings us to this week's tournament host McIlroy, who has been stuck on four majors since winning the 2014 PGA at Valhalla.
 The 28-year-old claimed his first by romping to an eight-shot victory at the US Open six years ago.

 "When Rory was winning in 2011, there was no one competing with him, he was lapping the field," Harrington said.